Yoast/wordpress-seo/readme.txt

 Release Date: March 6th, 2018

 Bugfixes:
-* Fixes a bug where the some settings are not maintained properly after upgrading from 6.3.1 or lower.
+* Fixes a bug where the some settings are not properly migrated after upgrading to 7.0.

 = 7.0.0 =
 Release Date: March 6th, 2018